Article mis à jour le / Post updated on 12 May 2022.

 The Mills City Museum

 I couldn’t wait to visit the Mill City Museum, or the Flour Museum.
-Its sign is emblematic: Minneapolis was a city of grain and the museum is located in the ruins of the great mill in the world.
+Its sign is emblematic: Minneapolis was a city of grain and the museum is located in the ruins of the former biggest mill in the world.

 But I was rather disappointed: the museum is small and there were school groups everywhere.
-Some brands of box-ready boxes had sponsored parts of the museum, so I kinda felt like I was stepping into an advertisement.
+Some brands had sponsored parts of the museum, so I kinda felt like I was stepping into an advertisement.